attilammagyar/js80p/README.txt

 https://github.com/attilammagyar/js80p .
 (The source code is also available on GitHub under the terms of the GNU General Public License Version 3.)

-VST® is a trademark of Steinberg Media Technologies GmbH, registered in Europe and other countries.
+> VST is a registered trademark of Steinberg Media Technologies GmbH.

 System Requirements
 -------------------